jsumners/jrfom.com/content/posts/2020/08/30/first-rpi-project.md

 work.
 Turns out, not quite.

 Void, at this time, only has pre-built images for the Raspberries 1, 2, and 3.
 They do not have an image for the RPI4.
-However, someone had figure out how to build such an image.
+However, someone had figured out how to build such an image.
 So I started working on that.

 ## Building A Void Linux Image